AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/oracle-eloqua-api.md

 [[!DNL Oracle Eloqua]](https://www.oracle.com/cx/marketing/automation/) enables marketers to plan and execute campaigns while delivering a personalized customer experience for their prospects.
 With integrated lead management and easy campaign creation, it helps marketers engage the right audience at the right time in their buyer's journey and elegantly scales to reach audiences across channels including email, display search, video, and mobile.
 Sales teams can close more deals at a faster rate, increasing marketing ROI through real-time insight.

-This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [Update a contact](https://docs.oracle.com/en/cloud/saas/marketing/eloqua-rest-api/op-api-rest-1.0-data-contact-id-put.html) operation from the [!DNL Oracle Eloqua] REST API, which allows you to **update identities** within a segment into [!DNL Oracle Eloqua].
+This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [Update a contact](https://docs.oracle.com/en/cloud/saas/marketing/eloqua-rest-api/op-api-rest-1.0-data-contact-id-put.html) operation from the [!DNL Oracle Eloqua] REST API, which allows you to **update identities** within an audience into [!DNL Oracle Eloqua].

 [!DNL Oracle Eloqua] uses [Basic Authentication](https://docs.oracle.com/en/cloud/saas/marketing/eloqua-rest-api/Authentication_Basic.html) to communicate with the [!DNL Oracle Eloqua] REST API.
 Instructions to authenticate to your [!DNL Oracle Eloqua] instance are further below, in the [Authenticate to destination](#authenticate) section.

 ## Use cases {#use-cases}

 The marketing department of an online platform wants to broadcast an email based marketing campaign to a curated audience of leads.
-The platform's marketing team can update existing lead information through Adobe Experience Platform, build segments from their own offline data, and send these segments to [!DNL Oracle Eloqua], which can then be used to send the marketing campaign email.
+The platform's marketing team can update existing lead information through Adobe Experience Platform, build audiences from their own offline data, and send these audiences to [!DNL Oracle Eloqua], which can then be used to send the marketing campaign email.

 ## Prerequisites {#prerequisites}